akarazhev/ai-driven-development-101/doc/course/04-setup-context7/README.md

 ### Step 3: Integration with Cursor

-1. Enable contex 7 extension in Cursor (if available)
+1. Enable Context7 extension in Cursor (if available)
 2. Or use CLI/API integration
 3. Test that it works with your workflow